Subscribe to get access

 It’s true that in the long run, many green options are more affordable than their standard counterparts.
 For example, switching to choices like solar energy and Energy-Star rated appliances can result in sizable savings for homeowners.
 And there’s no doubt that the payoff for the environment is worth the cost.
 However, not everyone can afford to make expensive up-front investments in more sustainable options, even if they know it’s a smart financial and environmental move.

 Current incentivization programs don’t always solve this problem for homeowners who come from less advantaged economic backgrounds.
 Tax credits are an excellent way to incentivize those that can afford to pay for up-front costs, but have little benefit to those that can’t.

 There are some ways to carry out sustainable practices that result in more immediate savings.
 These are often practices that people might be doing in their normal lives already, or could easily carry out, but might not even realize have a green benefit.
 Sharing the environmental positives of these practices can help encourage people to continue them or try them out.

-One great example of this is secondhand shopping.
 “Buying used clothing is the greenest option of all—and a triple threat in terms of eco friendliness,” notes Green America, adding, “It keeps old items out of the landfill, prevents resources from being used to make something new, and helps you save money.”
 Secondhand shopping is a great option for vehicles, appliances, and consumer goods like electronics, as well.